-In July 2019, two pieces from my recent “Salt Point” series will be included in “Alchemy 5”, an international enamel exhibit in Eugene, Oregon, sponsored by the Enamelist Society.
-In November 2019, the exhibit travels to the Tacoma Museum of Glass, where it will be until April 2020.
+In July 2019, two pieces from my recent “Salt Point” series are included in “Alchemy 5”, an international enamel exhibit in Eugene, Oregon, sponsored by the Enamelist Society.
+In November 2019, the exhibit travels to the Tacoma Museum of Glass, where it will be shown until April 2020.

 The Center for Enamel Art has also featured my champlevé process in a recent blog post.

 I’m a California coastal native, exploring the intertidal landscape with electroformed copper and the difficult enameling medium of champlevé.
 My original medium was glass, but later I branched into metals, with photography always present as an avocation.
 Now I work across several media, ignoring a lot of conventional rules, combining glass, metal, fire and photography to create pieces that often appear to be hybrids between traditional categories.
 Whether my work is seen close up or from a distance, I want it to evoke a sense of mystery - as elusive as the ever-changing tideline.